Description

 - Indigenous Futures: What does sovereignty feel like, not just mean?

-Reflecting on the Land was developed by Exhibit Envoy in partnership with California Humanities, and tours through Exhibit Envoy thanks to generous funding from the 11th Hour Project, By the People: Conversations Beyond 250, and the Weingart Foundation.
+Reflecting on the Land is an exhibition from California Humanities developed with support from Exhibit Envoy, thanks to generous funding from the 11th Hour Project, By the People: Conversations Beyond 250, and the Weingart Foundation.

 Specs